-Degassing & Flux Injection
+Degassing and Flux Injection

 Molten aluminum oxidizes quickly.
 In order to remove these oxides, foundries use fluxes to grab the oxide and bring it to the surface.
 This can be done manually.
 However, flux injection is far more efficient.
 Often the flux is carried through the graphite degassing shaft to the bottom of the melting vessel.
 The flux and oxide are brought to the surface by the rising bubbles and can be skimmed off as ash.